lssfau/ExaStencils/README.md

 * if 'Add Files to Git' dialogue opens -> don't add anything (press cancel)
 * check that everything works: Build -> Build Project
 * **note** in some configurations it might be necessary to add the Scala SDK under Project Structure -> Global Libraries.
 Otherwise no files will be compiled (build still succeeds).

-*Alternatively*, provided project files can be used directly (not recommended):
-* copy Documentation/IntelliJ/Compiler.iml to /Compiler
-* copy Documentation/IntelliJ/CompilerMacros.iml to /CompilerMacros
-* Import both in IntelliJ starting with CompilerMacros

 ### Creating a JAR